FREQUENTLY ASKED QUESTIONS ABOUT DESIGN STUDIO

 Who can participate in the CityBridge Design Studio?

-- Educators (teachers, school leaders), education-adjacent professionals (social workers, class leads, administrators), and entrepreneurs interested in starting an education venture who:
+- Educators (teachers, school leaders, administrators), education-adjacent professionals (social workers, nonprofit professionals, and those working in other school or youth-focused organizations), and entrepreneurs interested in starting an education venture who:

 - Have identified a problem in their school or community

 - Are in the early stages of building a solution to this problem